js2me/mobx-route/docs/core/Router.md

 # Router

-A class for centralized routing management.
+Class for centralized routing management.
 Provides a common interface for working with history, location, and route collections.

 ## Constructor